francescorivola/connectif-2-gc-storage/README.md

 ## Docker

-In case you want to run the CLI via docker you can use the following docker image:
+In case you want to run the CLI using docker you can with the following commands:

-The following will print the version of the CLI:
+The below will print the version of the CLI:
 ```
 docker run --rm francescorivola/connectif-2-gc-storage:latest
 ```

-The following will run the CLI with the given options:
+The below will run the CLI with the given options:
 ```
-docker run --rm -v key.json:/usr/src/cli francescorivola/connectif-2-gc-storage:latest export-activities --gcKeyFileName=./key.json --gcBucketName=$BUCKET_NAME --connectifApiKey=$CONNECTIF_API_KEY --fromDate=$FROM_DATE --toDate=$TO_DATE
+docker run --rm -v key.json:/usr/src/cli francescorivola/connectif-2-gc-storage:latest \
+  export-activities \
+  --gcKeyFileName=./key.json \
+  --gcBucketName=$BUCKET_NAME \
+  --connectifApiKey=$CONNECTIF_API_KEY \
+  --fromDate=$FROM_DATE \
+  --toDate=$TO_DATE
 ```

 ## Use Case